Qumulo/docs/_includes/content-reuse/cnq-guide/deployment-agnostic-cluster-persistent-storage.md

    CloudFormation creates S3 buckets and their stack.
 {% elsif page.deployment == "tf" %}
-1. Navigate to the `aws-terraform-cnq` directory and then run the `terraform init` command.
+1. Navigate to the `aws-terraform-cnq-&lt;x.y&gt;` directory and then run the `terraform init` command.

+   Terraform prepares its environment and displays the message `Terraform has been successfully initialized!`

 1. Navigate to the `persistent-storage` directory and then take the following steps: